bihealth/sodar-server/docs_manual/source/index.rst

 SODAR User Manual
 ^^^^^^^^^^^^^^^^^

-SODAR is the System for Omics Data Access and Retrieval.
-It is developed by the Core Unit Bioinformatics at the Berlin Institute of Health and used for providing access to Omics experiment raw data, results, and metadata.
+This is the user manual for SODAR, the System for Omics Data Access and Retrieval.
+The manual contains guides and reference information for the system's graphical user interface, programmatic APIs and data modeling and ingestion conventions.

+If you are new to SODAR, we recommend starting out with the :ref:`Introduction <introduction>` section.

 .. figure:: _static/sodar_ui/home.png
     :align: center